sjapanwala/dotfiles/README.md

 1. wezterm
     wezterm.lua (use this for both mac and deb machine)
 2. neofetch
-    config.conf1 -> used with macbook
+    arch-book.conf1 -> used with my macos machine
+    - minimalistic, shows the core details
-    config.conf2 -> used with debian machine
+    debian-all.conf2 -> used with debian machine
+    - shows alot more data, about the os, machine, and software
 ```